Technical: Microsoft – SQL Server – Wait Stats – CXPacket

 - And, the hardware (Storage and CPU) is more representative to as what your users are experiencing

-- Your concurrent workload which affects whether MSFT parallelizes is also more helpful when seen through your Production lenses
+- Your concurrent workload which affects whether SQL Server Engine parallelizes is also more helpful when seen through your Production lenses

 - Against Production DB, consider running server-side SQL Trace and using the replay functionality.
 And, in turn run that against systems in the lower tier to simulate Production DB load